 Each section is outlined below, including the skills and/or knowledge it measures and the types of questions it contains.

-Updated for 2020, this section currently consists of 32 multiple-choice questions, testing logical reasoning skills required for undergraduate study in medical and healthcare disciplines.
+This section currently consists of 32 multiple-choice questions, testing logical reasoning skills required for undergraduate study in medical and healthcare disciplines.

 Questions are divided into the two areas of problem solving and critical thinking, with 16 tasks for each.
 These are interspersed throughout and increase in difficulty as you progress.